d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 dense(np.random.uniform(size=(2, 5)))
 ```

 We can also construct models using custom layers.
 Once we have that we can use it just like the built-in dense layer.
-The only exception is that in our case size inference is not automagic.
+The only exception is that in our case size inference is not automatic.
 Please consult the [MXNet documentation](http://www.mxnet.io) for details on how to do this.

 ```{.python .input  n=19}
 net = nn.Sequential()